gstonge/SamplableSet/README.md

 * `int`
 * `str`

-## Basic usage
+## Usage

-The package offers both a C++ and a python style interface of the class in python.
+The package offers both a C++ and a python style interface for the class in python.

 ### Set creation